 This article takes a look at which rides at Disneyland Resort have Single Rider Lines, what they are, and how best to use them.
 Using Single Rider Lines at Disneyland California and Disney California Adventure could save you hours of queuing time every day, meaning you can fit in more fun and more rides!

-During the Covis Pandemic Single Rider was discontinued, but with the lifting of restrictions, Single Riders are now available again.
-The number of available rides offering the service has been restricted, due to the introduction of Genie+, but it’s still a great option and covers some of the biggest rides in the Parks.
+Since the introduction of Genie+, the number of available rides offering the service has been restricted, but it’s still a great option and covers some of the biggest rides in the Parks.

 What Are Single Rider Lines?

 Single Rider Lines are separate queue lines designed for single riders to fill in odd seats on rides in order to increase throughput on the ride.
 Naturally, people want to ride together in groups so when a group of say three gets on a ride with 4 seats per car, there is a spare set.
 The couple behind does not want to get split up and the chance of there being a single rider anywhere close in the queue is unlikely.
 So that seat is wasted.

 The single rider line is a special queue, where you queue up in the knowledge you will be filling one of those seats.
 The pay-off?
 These queues are usually MUCH shorter than the general standby line.

 It can all feel too good to be true.
 You simply bypass the 1-hour+ queue line and get nearly straight onto the ride.
 There must be a catch.
 Well sort of.
 You have absolutely no say in where you sit or who with.
 That is about the only downside.